 - If you are trying to protect an adjacent wall, and you also want to protect the ceiling, you should position the shield along the wall and tilt it slightly so that the ceiling is also protected.

-Using a Paint Shield and a Spray Painter
+Using a Paint Shield and a Paint Sprayer

 Sometimes you will need an extra set of hands when you are using a paint shield and a spray painting apparatus.
 It can be hard to manipulate a larger paint shield into position and hold your paint sprayer in the other hand.